yoona222/starter-hugo-academic-1/content/publication/IJCAL/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - L Xiang
+  - Lu Xiang
   - admin
-  - J Zhu
+  - Junnan Zhu
-  - Y Zhou
+  - Yu Zhou
-  - C Zong
+  - Chengqing Zong

 date: '2022-07-01T00:00:00Z'